Customer case

 The Multibatcher was initially trialled in Pini´s factory in Hungary, which proved to be extremely effective, and so two more Multibatchers were installed in the new Spanish facility.
 To supplement these, Litera Meat also purchased four Quattro Batchers, which are designed to handle smaller pieces while still delivering up to 10 accurate portions per minute.

-Cabinplant and their Spanish agent Juelconcept worked closely with Litera Meat throughout the process to make sure the solution was the perfect fit for their needs, and provided all necessary support, including procurement, installation, and training.
+Cabinplant worked closely with Litera Meat throughout the process to make sure the solution was the perfect fit for their needs, and provided all necessary support, including procurement, installation, and training.
 Cabinplant also provides a full-service contract with 24/7 remote monitoring and regular maintenance visits to keep everything running at maximum efficiency and with no unplanned downtime.

 A platform for success